 Using units will perform the following ammunition or explosive storage actions any time ammunition or explosive items are stored on a range, at a firing point, or at any field storage location.
 All live or blank ammunition and explosive items; will adhere to the actions and procedures below.
-Also refer to paragraph 5.4, and Tab 12I of this SOP.

 STEP ACTION 1 Will either be placed on pallets or dunnage at the range site; or utilize the covered ammo shelter or ammunition issue and breakdown building on the range if present.
 2 Be positioned in a dry or well drained area if stored on pallets.
 3 Be covered by tarpaulins for protection from sparks, direct sunlight, rain or other weather effects.
 4 Have on hand the proper type and required number of functional fire extinguishers, located at the ammunition storage site.
 5 Have the proper type and number of warning placards displayed.
 6 Have "NO SMOKING" signs prominently posted.
-7 Have storage site access controlled, guarded and secured.
-8 Be segregated by class and type.
+Have storage site access, guarded and secured.
+7 8 Be segregated by class and type.
 This requirement specifically applies to blank ammunition, simulators and pyrotechnic items.

 9 Limit the unpacking of all ammunition items at a range or firing point to the minimum number of rounds needed for efficient firing of the exercise.
-10 All vehicles will have the proper type and numbers of identifying placards prominently displayed whenever a vehicle is used to transport ammunition, explosives or pyrotechnic items.
+All vehicles will have the proper type and numbers of identifying placards prominently dis whenever a vehicle is used to transport ammunition, explosives or pyrotechnic items.
+All vehicles will have the proper type and numbers of identifying placards prominently displayed whenever a vehicle is used to transport ammunition, explosives or pyrotechnic items.
 11 Vehicles transporting ammunition will move directly to and from the range and ammunition supply point.